 Luke 17:32 Genesis 19:26

-Don’t stop for one taste, to grasp for one false gem, to take one lusty glance.
-Don’t.
+Is a city of sin in your past?
+Old flings, bad habits, destructive thought processes?
+Run toward Jesus!
+Don’t stop to grasp for one false gem or to take one lusty glance.
 Don’t give sin a foothold.
-You’ve been saved.

-You know the right road.
+You have been saved.
 You’re in the midst of a race and on your way to safer ground.
 Keep running, and don’t look back!
-So, Jesus said, “Anyone who puts a hand to the plow and then looks back is not fit for the Kingdom of God” (Luke 9:62 NLT).